xeluxee/competitest.nvim/README.md

 ### Remove a testcase
 Launch `:CompetiTestDelete`.
 If you want to specify testcase number directly in the command line you can use `:CompetiTestDelete x`, where `x` is a number representing the testcase you want to remove.

+### Convert testcases
+Testcases can be stored in multiple text files or in a single [msgpack](https://msgpack.org/) encoded file.\
+Launch `:CompetiTestConvert` to change testcases storage method: you can convert a single file into multiple files or vice versa.
+One of the following arguments is needed:
+- `singlefile_to_files`: convert a single file into multiple text files
+- `files_to_singlefile`: convert multiple text files into a single file
+- `auto`: if there's a single file convert it into multiple files, otherwise convert multiple files into a single file

+**NOTE:** this command only converts already existing testcases files without changing CompetiTest configuration.
+To choose the storage method to use you have to [configure](#configuration) `testcases_use_single_file` option, that is false by default.

 ### Run testcases
 Launch `:CompetiTestRun`.
 CompetiTest's interface will appear and you'll be able to view details about a testcase by moving the cursor over its entry.
 You can close the UI by pressing `q` or `Q`.\